 1972 Lincoln Cent With a Doubled Die Obverse

 The 1972 (no mint mark) Lincoln Cent doubled die variety shows strong doubling on all elements.
-The "Cherrypicker's Guide to Rare Die Varieties", which was an important source for this article, suggests using a "die marker" to help verify your finds.
-A die marker is a gouge or crack that identifies a particular die that a coin was made from.
+The "Cherrypicker's Guide to Rare Die Varieties," an essential source for this article, suggests using a "die marker" to help verify your finds.
+A die marker is a gouge or crack that identifies a particular die from which a coin was made.

-- How to detect: A clear doubling of all obverse elements; look for a tiny gouge near the edge above the D in UNITED as a die marker.
+- How to detect: An apparent doubling of all obverse elements; look for a tiny gouge near the edge above the D in UNITED as a die marker.
 You will need at least a 6X magnifier to authenticate this variety.
-Also, make sure to use a quality light about 18 inches from the surface of the coin.
-This will help you see these small differences easier.
+Also, make sure to use a quality light about 18 inches from the coin's surface.
+This will help you see these minor differences easier.

 - Approximate value: Nearly$500 in EF-40 or more.